 Does your life run contrary to appearances?
 Do you appear to the world and, even to yourself, to be a child of God and an heir of heaven?
 A look at your life, your days and nights, your attitudes and emotions, may well argue to the contrary.
 Would a righteous child of God be hassled at work or troubled by arguments with family?
-Would one who shares Christ's victory over death still suffer from sickness, weakness, injury and death?
-Would one who is forgiven for all of his sins still contend with -- and often lose to -- temptation, sin and failure?
+Would one who shares Christ's victory over death still suffer from sickness, weakness, injury and even death itself?
+Would one who is forgiven for all of his sins still contend with -

+- and often lose to -- temptation, sin and failure?
 No. By all appearances, being a Christian doesn't seem to help you much.

 At least, that is what the devil would have you believe.
-But you do not rely on appearances; you rely on the Word of God.
+But you do not rely on appearances; you rely on the sure and certain Word of God.
 And so you remember the King who lies in a manger, rides a donkey into Jerusalem, and suffers death on the cross.

 Appearances can be deceiving.
 Baptized into Jesus; you live in Him.
 Remember your Lord's earthly life.
 Born in a Judean stable, raised the son of a humble carpenter, riding a donkey, crowned on a cross -- our Lord's power and victory often appeared unremarkable, even shameful, to this world.
-There is comfort in this for you.
-Though your life may seem inglorious, unpleasant, downright painful, it means that your Lord understands and sympathizes with you in your weakness.
+There is comfort in this for you, Dear Child of God.
+Though your life may seem inglorious, unpleasant, downright painful even, your Lord Jesus understands and sympathizes with you in your weakness.

 The first Sunday in Advent focuses on the three comings of our Savior.
-The 1st time, He came as the King of manger, donkey and cross to save us.
+His first coming was as the King of manger, donkey and cross to save us.
 He will come again as the King of Kings to judge the living and the dead.
 Today, as we live between these two comings, He is still our coming Savior.
-He is the King incarnate present with you, to save you, in water, bread and wine, and Word.
+He is the King incarnate present with you, to save you, and He does it in water, bread and wine, and Word.

 Appearances can be deceiving.
 Things are not always as they appear to be.
+That is because we walk by faith, and not by sight.

-It appears to the world and, perhaps even to our reason and senses that it's just water, just bread and wine, just words.
+It appears to the world and, perhaps even to our reason and senses, that it's just water, just bread and wine, just words.
 Yet, these are the means Jesus Himself has chosen to come to us.
-God's Word teaches: "Repent and be baptized every one of you in the name of Jesus Christ for the forgiveness of your sins (Ac 2:38) ...
-"Take, eat; this is My body...Drink of it, all of you, for this is My blood of the covenant, which is poured out for many for the forgiveness of sins (Mt 26:26-27) ...
-"So faith comes from hearing, and hearing through the word of Christ (Ro 10:17)."
+God's Word teaches: Repent and be baptized every one of you in the name of Jesus Christ for the forgiveness of your sins (Ac 2:38) ...
+"Take, eat; this is My body...Drink of it, all of you, for this is My blood of the covenant, which is poured out for many for the forgiveness of sins" (Mt 26:26-27) ...
+So faith comes from hearing, and hearing through the word of Christ (Ro 10:17).
 Human eyes and human reason may see only a baby in a manger, a dead body on a cross, water, bread and wine.
 But, faith sees Jesus, present with us, to forgive us, to strengthen us, to save us.
-And, we walk by faith, not by sight.